Greetings and welcome to the Society of Spiritual Physics (SSP) Home page.

 Initially, we might consider the tangible part to be primary reality, but now we know that it cannot exist without the intangible part, just as fullness cannot exist without emptiness.
 If the essence of reality is in fact a process (verb), that manifests as a process (noun), then a debate about which is right and which is wrong is academic; it was an important distinction during the development of understanding, but now that we have reached a higher level of awareness, it’s fruitless – like debating about which direction is “up” and which is ”down” while looking at the Earth from outer space.
 A full understanding of the true essence of reality is a matter of perspective.
 A process perspective is one that recognizes that physical reality is like a fist.
-It is only a fist as long as you are “fisting.”
-A human being is only a being as long as he or she is be-ing.
+It has form because someone is “fisting.”
+Likewise, the physical form of a physical being is the result of be-ing.

 Spirituality is a word that was commandeered by religion but it is something that we all experience and it deserves to be understood in scientific terms.
 I could have called this the society of process physics or relational physics, but one of my primary goals is to create a keystone for the bridge between science and religion.
 People have been working on this bridge for many years, but there is still a gap.
 I believe that gap is the same as the gap between physics and philosophy.
 To paraphrase Einstein, Physics without philosophy is warped; philosophy without physics is blind.